Veganism, Year Nine: Why Do Hipsters Mock Vegans?

 I suspect that the anti-vegan hipster attitude ultimately derives from a combination of two things.
 The first is the fact that veganism is now common enough among hipsters that it is worth ridiculing and no longer so fragile that ridicule will do it real damage.
 It is not exactly "familiarity breeds contempt" as much as a sense that a sizable enough group of people are around who can take some social heat.

-The second part of the explanation arises from the fact that this crowd tends to be more highly educated than average, which means that they know bad arguments when they see them.
-Because they are exposed to veganism much more than most other groups, this means that non-vegan hipsters are much more likely to have been put in a position where they have had to think about veganism, and they have come to the uncomfortable realization that they do not have a good reason not to be vegan.
+The second part of the explanation arises from the fact that this crowd tends to be more highly educated than average, which means that they are more likely — though by no means certain — to know bad arguments when they see (and make) them.
+Because they are exposed to veganism much more than most other groups, non-vegan hipsters are much more likely to have been put in a position where they have had to think about veganism, and they have come to the uncomfortable realization that they do not have a good reason not to be vegan.

 So you are not going to hear hipsters saying, "God gave man dominion over all the animals."
 Similarly, most of them will also have discovered that the question, "But how do you get your protein?" is a non-issue.
 They will be able to see through arguments like, "But we raised them to be killed and eaten, so it's OK."
 (Since I am mentioning movies, I strongly recommend "Never Let Me Go," which is an allegory about the concept of raising beings specifically to be used and ultimately killed, as applied to humans.)